-LeasePlan is taking its Corporate Social Responsibility serious and developed a group wide strategy centered around the future of low emission mobility, societal wellbeing and reducing our overall environmental impact.
+LeasePlan is taking its Corporate Social Responsibility serious and developed a group wide strategy centered around

-2.8 All employees will comply with the formal regulations and self-regulation that apply to them.
-The executive board and supervisory board are - with due regard for each other's duties and powers - responsible for this.
+- the future of low emission mobility; transitioning our fleet to low and zero CO2 tailpipe emission vehicles - societal wellbeing; putting continuous effort in being a good employer for our employees and applying high ethical standards in doing business with our clients and suppliers.
+Moreover we want to give back to society and support numerous local charity. - reducing our overall environmental impact; looking to see how we as company can minimize our environmental footprint from buildings and facilities. - 2.8 All employees will comply with the formal regulations and self-regulation that apply to them.
+The executive board and supervisory board are with due regard for each other's duties and powers responsible for this.
 The executive board is responsible for employees being and remaining familiar with all rules, values and standards applicable to the bank and will continue to pay attention to this.
 The supervisory board supervises this.

-All relevant LeasePlan employees (including members of the Managing Board and Supervisory Board) have taken the Banker's Oath and submitted to the disciplinary regime.
+All relevant LeasePlan employees (including members of the Supervisory Board, Managing Board and Executive Committee) have taken the Banker's Oath and submitted to the disciplinary regime.
 The LeasePlan Code of Conduct and the values are part of the LeasePlan Global B.V. personnel manual, which is an integral part of the contract of employment for LeasePlan Global B.V. employees.